afonsocastro96/firered-speedchoice/README.md

 - Sweet Scent's animation has been removed for faster usage
 - Rock Smash only generates 2 encounters, with 60 and 40 percent probability each
 - Surfing only generates 3 encounters, with 50, 30, and 20 percent probability each
-- Fishing only generates 2 encounters, which are the same across all 3 rods, with 60 and 40 percent probability each.
+- Fishing only generates 2 encounters, which are the same across all 3 rods, with 60 and 40 percent probability each
 - Fixed bug in which it was HM06 instead of HM05 being replaced in "Easy False Swipe"/"Easy Sweet Scent"
+- Moved "A to Z mode" and "Type mode" up in the Pokédex screen for more convenient usage
 - The introduction screen has been restored into being the same one as vanilla

 ### 1.0.0a0